vti/amcrm/README.md

 ## Notable Dependencies, Frameworks & Libraries

-[jooq](https://www.jooq.org/) — is a thin abstraction over SQL that by using code generations guarantees type safety ( e.g. typos in the column names, wrong type mapping etc).
+[jooq](https://www.jooq.org/) — is a thin abstraction over SQL that by using code generations guarantees type safety ( e.g. typos in the column names, wrong type mapping etc.).

-[armeria](https://armeria.dev) — is a Netty-based microservice framework that in addition to REST-like services allows to build RPCs systems (Thrift, gRPC).
+[armeria](https://armeria.dev) — is a Netty-based microservice framework that in addition to REST-like services allows building RPCs systems (Thrift, gRPC).
 It is event-driven, supports different metrics & tracing collection and provides a useful documentation/playground service out of the box.

 [jcommander](https://jcommander.org/) — simplifies command line argument parsing.